 For Former IBCLCs Who Were Certified Within the Past 10 Years

-Staring in 2021, former IBCLCs whose certification has already expired will have an opportunity to apply for this new status.
+Starting in 2021, former IBCLCs whose certification has already expired will have an opportunity to apply for this new status.
 This status will be available for those whose certification expired between 2010 and 2020.
-For the launch of programme, applications will be open in September 2021.
+For the launch of programme, applications will be open in mid-October 2021.

 For IBCLCs Who are Currently Certified

-Beginning in 2021, IBCLCs must apply for the IBCLC Retired status in the year that their certification expires.
+Beginning in 2021, IBCLCs must apply for the IBCLC Retired status in the year that the certification expires.

-For IBCLCs whose certification expires in 2021, applications will open in September 2021.
+For IBCLCs whose certification expires in 2021, applications will open in mid-October 2021.

-There is a one-time fee for the IBCLC Retired status, due when you submit your application:
+There is a one-time fee for the IBCLC Retired status, due when submitting your application:

 - $75 for Tier 1